jramaya/marketingmd/index.md

 photographer market.
 This would mean designing a different channel, and learning about a different set of intermediaries.

-10.10 THE HUMAN ASPECT OF DISTRIBUTION {#the-human-aspect-of-distribution .calibre5}             --
+10.10 THE HUMAN ASPECT OF DISTRIBUTION

  A channel of distribution by its very nature is made up of people.
 Ideally, a channel member should coordinate his or her efforts with other members in such a way that the performance of the total distribution system to which he or she belongs is enhanced.
 This is rarely the case.
 Part of this lack of cooperation is due to the organization structure of many channels, which encourages a channel member to be concerned only with channel members immediately adjacent to them, from whom